ShizukaDonaghue/happy-beans/README.md

 	* Click on "Create New Instance"
 	* Give the plan a name (this is commonly the name of the project) and select "Tiny Turtle (Free)" plan
 	* Click on "Select Region"
-	* Select a data center near you, for example, "EU-West-1 (Ireland) and click on "Review"
+	* Select a data center near you, for example, "EU-West-1 (Ireland)" and click on "Review"
-	* Check that the details are correct and then click on "Create instance"
+	* Ensure the details are correct and then click on "Create instance"
 	* Return to ElephantSQL dashboard and click on the database instance name for the project
 	* In the URL section, click on the copy icon to copy the database URL
 12. Create an env.py
 	* In the terminal, `touch env.py` to create env.py in the root directory
 	* Check to ensure that env.py file is included in .gitignore file
 	* In env.py, add `import os` at the top
-	* In env.py, add a blank line and then `os.environ["DATABASE_URL"]="copiedURL"` to set DATABASE_URL variable
+	* In env.py, add a blank line and then `os.environ["DATABASE_URL"]="copiedURL"` (enter the copied URL here) to set DATABASE_URL variable
-	* In env.py, add `os.environ["SECRET_KEY"]="secret_key"` to set SECRET_KEY variable
+	* In env.py, add `os.environ["SECRET_KEY"]="secret_key"` (enter the secret key here) to set SECRET_KEY variable
 	* Save env.py
-13. Add SQLite database to .gitignore fiel
+13. Add SQLite database to .gitignore file
 	* Add `*.sqlite3` to .gitignore file so that SQLite database is not exposed
 14. Modify settings.py file
 	* In settings.py, add the following: